Excess and Payment Questions

 10. Vehicle repaired

-Why do you repair parts and not replace with new?
+Why do you repair parts instead of replacing them with new ones?

-If your vehicle is under 3 years old all new parts are genuine OE parts.
-If your vehicle is older than 3 years old then the parts used are either genuine OE parts or Thatcham approved gold standard parts depending on availability.
-All our repairs are subject to a lifetime warranty and all parts used are subject to the manufacturer’s warranty.
+For vehicles under 3 years old, we use only genuine Original Equipment (OE) parts.
+For vehicles older than 3 years, we use either genuine OE parts or Thatcham-approved gold standard parts, depending on availability.
+All parts used in repairs are covered by a lifetime warranty and are backed by the manufacturer’s warranty.

-Unfortunately we do not carry out MOT as our expertise is accident repairs.
+We do not conduct MOT tests, as our expertise is focused solely on accident repairs.

-The majority of our courtesy cars are A or B class manual or automatic vehicles as required by our insurance partners.
+Our courtesy cars are typically small vehicles from A or B classes, such as Vauxhall Corsa, Kia Picanto, and Skoda Fabia, in both manual and automatic options, as required by our insurance partners.

-All our courtesy vehicles are under 3 years old.
+All our courtesy cars are under 3 years old.
+Automatic vehicles will be prioritised for customers with an automatic licence.

-Unfortunately, we do not currently have diesel courtesy car’s.
+Currently, we do not offer diesel courtesy cars.

 Fix Auto Redhill